 "The Hero's Journey"

 The four essays are best considered in the above order.
-Additional related subjects and case studies are available in the Fictional Worlds volumes.
+They explore the (interactive) storytelling media through the symbolic codes of world mythologies and narrative genres.
+More FWB-related subjects and case studies are available in the Fictional Worlds volumes.

-Please find below (highlighted) full texts of two new essays published by Routledge:
+Please find below (highlighted) the full texts of two new essays published by Routledge:

 To bring this project to fruition, about 70 scholars with diverse opinions and from different countries have been working in sync for several years.
 The coauthors are raising awareness of this collaborative study and ongoing dialogue on their professional networks.
 The Publisher allows downloading any essay in a pdf format via the Kindle editions of these Routledge volumes, including through a (university) library.